defenseunicorns/uds-package-dubbd/cocowow/day2/README.md

 }
 ```

-Add a new chain, representing the new app, to the above config and save it back into the secret.
+  - Add a new chain, representing the new app, to the above config and save it back into the secret.

-Restart the authservice deployment.
+  - Restart the authservice deployment. e.g.

 ```
 kubectl rollout restart deployment authservice -n authservice
 ```

+4. Deploy the mission app in the namespace created in Step 1.
+If a virtual service needs to be created, create it.
+Visit the Istio public LB:
+https://podinfo.bigbang.dev and ensure that it is getting correctly redirected to https://keycloak.bigbang.dev.
+Enter the username/password for the user created in Step 2.
+If everything works correctly, you should now be correctly redirected to the mission app's page.